JOINT BASE SAN ANTONIO, Texas –

-Families should practice their escape plan at least twice a year.
-The exit drill should be as realistic as possible.
+Practice your escape plan at least twice a year.
+Your exit drill should be as realistic as possible.
 Have everyone participate and appoint someone to be a monitor.
 Pretend that some exits are blocked by fire and practice using alternate routes.
 Instruct family members where to meet outside to get accountability.
-A fire drill is not a race; get out, but do so carefully.
+A fire drill is not a race … get out, but carefully.

-Unlocking all doors and windows rapidly, even in the dark, should be practiced by everyone in the home.
+Unlocking all doors and windows rapidly, even in the dark should be practiced by everyone in the home.
 Some homes may have windows or doors are equipped with security bars.
-Ensure they are available with quick-release devices and everyone in the home is aware on how to use them.
+Ensure they are available with quick-release devices and everyone in the home is aware on how to use.

 If you live in a two-story home, be sure there is a safe way to reach the ground.
-Make provisions for children, seniors and people with disabilities so they are able to escape.
+Make provisions for children, senior adults and people with disabilities to be able to escape.
 People having difficulty moving should have a phone in their sleeping area and, if possible, have their bedroom on the ground floor.

-For those living in an apartment building, do not use an elevator during a fire.
-The reason for this is because the elevator may stop at the floor which contains the fire.
+If you live in an apartment building, by no means use an elevator during a fire.
+The elevator may stop at the floor which contains the fire.
 Certain high-rise facilities may contain a fire evacuation plan that may require to stay where you are and wait for the fire department.

 Once outside, stay outside.
 Do not attempt to rescue possessions or pets.
-With loved ones still inside and possibly trapped, this will be extremely difficult to do, but firefighters are better equipped to rescue them.
+With loved ones still inside and possibly trapped, this will be extremely difficult to do.
+Firefighters are better equipped to rescue them.
 Penetrating smoke and heat can be unbearable and firefighters have the training, experience and protective gear to enter the burning building.
 Leave the building and call the fire department.